Graduate Academic Policies

 Semester Course Load

-To be considered full-time, graduate students must enroll for a minimum of seven (7) credit hours (or the equivalent) per semester or (6) credit hours for an advanced certificate.
-Any semester in which a graduate student takes less than seven (7) credit hours (or the equivalent) is considered a part-time semester, except for the advanced certificate.
-Students may not register for 12 credits or more in a given semester without the recommendation of the King Graduate School and the written approval of Academic Administration.
+To be considered full-time, graduate students enrolled in a master's program must register for a minimum of seven (7) credit hours (or the equivalent) per semester or six (6) credit hours for an advanced certificate.
+Any semester in which a graduate student takes fewer than seven (7) credit hours (or the equivalent) is considered a part-time semester, except for the advanced certificate.
+Students may not register for 12 credits or more in a given semester without the recommendation of the King Graduate School and the written approval of Academic Affairs.

 Academic Alert